F-I-D-O/Manuals/manuals/Programming/Python/Pandas Manual.md

-# Working with the index
+# Index
 Index of a dataframe `df` can be accessed by `df.index`.
 Standard range operation can be applied to index.

 ## Selecting just a single index level from a multi-index
 If we want to select just a single index level, we can use the [`get_level_values`](https://pandas.pydata.org/docs/reference/api/pandas.MultiIndex.get_level_values.html) function: